 The late-ripening vine is prone to real mildew, but resistant to other diseases.
 It is a pure female grape That is why they often used to alternately in rows mixed with the two varieties for the purpose of improving pollination Mavro and Spourtiko was grown.
 It was only recently that varietal areas were created.
 A peculiarity of Resborte is that after the blossom lots shoots fall off and regrow later.
 This results in grapes with different maturity.
-The vine yields bright red wines with appropriate aging potential aging, which are mainly used as a blend.
-The cultivated area in the year 2010 amounted to 152 hectars (statistics Kym Anderson ).
+The vine yields vivid red wines with appropriate aging aging potential, which are mainly used as a blend.
+The acreage in 2010 was 152 hectares (Statistics Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012